CSA-RH/cudn-metallb-poc/README.md

 ## Alternative 1: Default Ingress Controller with CUDN Open Ports

 This alternative evaluates the use of the **cluster default ingress controller** to expose workloads running on a ClusterUserDefinedNetwork (CUDN).

 The application pods are attached to a **CUDN Layer3 primary network**, and traffic is allowed from the default ingress controller by using the annotation:

 ### Cluster default ingress controller
-Served via annotation `k8s.ovn.org/open-default-ports`.
+This is made possible by using the annotation `k8s.ovn.org/open-default-ports`.

-For installing the example, please create the resources one by one, as the CUDN will make the namespace and the pod creation to be a bit delayed.
+Because the CUDN controller needs a moment to initialize the network infrastructure before pods are scheduled, it is recommended to apply the manifests sequentially.

 Manifests tree:
 ```